Facebook Design Systems

 Surface Component

 A surface component is a collection of pattern components are combined to create a full section or entire screen.
-This is a single-specific product that may contain multiple entities and navigation routes.

 Our Goal